huntlabs/hunt-openssl/README.md

 of the OpenSSL License and the original SSLeay license apply to the toolkit.
 See the OpenSSL distribution for details.
 These interface files are a derived work and do not impose any additional restrictions.

+## Build on Windows
+Download Win64 OpenSSL at [here](http://slproweb.com/products/Win32OpenSSL.html) and install it.
+The Win64 OpenSSL v1.1.0 serials is recommended.